maddevsio/vue-madboiler/README.md

 **Description:**

-An access-token is a token that gives its owner access to secure server resourcesю Refresh-token is a token that allows clients to request new access-tokens when their lifetime expires.
+An access-token is a token that gives its owner access to secure server resources.
+Refresh-token is a token that allows clients to request new access-tokens when their lifetime expires.

 1. The client is authenticated in the application